aliyun/aliyun-openapi-python-sdk/README.md

 - To use Alibaba Cloud Python SDK to access the APIs of a product, you must first activate the product on the [Alibaba Cloud console](https://home.console.aliyun.com/?spm=5176.doc52740.2.4.QKZk8w) if required.

-- Alibaba Cloud Python SDK requires 2.7.x, and Python 3.x.
+- Alibaba Cloud Python SDK requires Python 3.7.x and above.

 ## Install Python SDK

-Alibaba Cloud Python SDK supports Python 2.7.x, and Python 3.x.
+Alibaba Cloud Python SDK supports Python 3.7.x and above.
 Run ``python --version`` to check your version of Python.

 You can install the Alibaba Cloud Python SDK using the following two methods.
 Regardless of which method and cloud service are used, the core library `aliyun-python-sdk-core` must be installed.